Water right: Right to clean water

-Due to the dependence upon clean water, many nations, states and municipalities have enacted regulations to preemptively protect water quality and quantity.
-This right of a government to regulate water quality is premised upon protecting downstream navigable waters from contamination which are publicly owned and include the right to receive these waters undiminished under both the riparian and appropriation doctrines under the Clean Water Act.
+Due to humanity's dependence upon clean water, many nations, states and municipalities have enacted regulations to preemptively protect water quality and quantity.
+This right of a government to regulate water quality is premised upon protecting downstream navigable waters from contamination.
+These waters are publicly owned and include the right to receive these waters undiminished under both the riparian and appropriation doctrines under the Clean Water Act.

 The right to access and physically occupy water

-The Commerce Clause of the U.S. Constitution gives Congress the power to regulate and occupy Navigable Waters; this is referred to as a Navigable Servitude.
-The US Congress has exercised this power in a variety of ways, including the construction of dams, diverting water from a stream and blocking and restricting use of waterways.
+The Commerce Clause of the U.S. Constitution gives Congress the power to regulate and occupy "navigable waters"; this is referred to as a navigable servitude.
+Congress has exercised this power in a variety of ways, including the construction of dams, diverting water from a stream and blocking and restricting use of waterways.
 The servitude is a Federal power, not an individual right.

-Public Trust Rights to access and recreate upon navigable-in-fact waters may also exist.
+Public trust rights to access and recreate upon navigable-in-fact waters may also exist.
 These rights are often based on local laws over property held in trust for the public.
-In the United States, each States holds the land submerged by navigable waters in trust for the public and can establish a public right to access or recreate within these public waterways.
-Again, this 'water right' is not an individual right, but rather a public right and individual privilege which may include restrictions and limitations based on local laws.
+In the United States, each state holds the land submerged by navigable waters in trust for the public and can establish a public right to access or recreate within these public waterways.
+Again, this "water right" is not an individual right, but rather a public right and individual privilege which may include restrictions and limitations based on local laws.

-The Fifth and Eleventh Amendment to the U.S. Constitution limits the power of state or federal governments to impinge upon any exclusive use of water by prohibiting the enactment of any laws or regulations that amount to a "taking" of private property.
+The Fifth and Eleventh Amendment to the U.S. Constitution limit the power of state or federal governments to impinge upon any exclusive use of water by prohibiting the enactment of any laws or regulations that amount to a "taking" of private property.
 Laws and regulations that deprive a riparian owner of legally cognizable water rights constitute an illegal governmental taking of private property for which just compensation is owed to the water right holder.

-History of water rights
+History

-In Roman times, the law was that people could obtain temporary usufructuary rights for running water.
+In ancient Rome, the law was that people could obtain temporary usufructuary rights for running water.
 These rights were independent of land ownership, and lasted as long as use continued.
-Under Roman law, no land was "owned" by citizens, it was all owned by the "republic" and controlled by politicians.

-Under English common law all tidal waters were held by the crown and all freshwater streams were included with title to the lands, with full accompanying rights.
-However, under the riparian doctrine, Landowners had the right to receive water undiminished by upstream landowners.
+Under English common law, all tidal waters were held by the Crown and all freshwater streams were included with title to the lands, with full accompanying rights.
+However, under the riparian doctrine, landowners had the right to receive water undiminished by upstream landowners.

-Over time, rights evolved from being strictly land-based to also include use based, allowing non-landowners to hold enforceable rights to receive clean water.
+Over time, rights evolved from being strictly land-based to also include use-based, allowing non-landowners to hold enforceable rights to receive clean water.
 A reasonable use rule evolved in some countries.